juju/docs/src/en/clouds-k8s.md

 juju scp kubernetes-master/0:config ~/.kube/config
 ```

-We can now take advantage of the `add-k8s` command as it internally parses the
+We can now take advantage of the `add-k8s` command as it will parse the
-copied configuration file from the specified path.
-This allows us to quickly
+configuration file if copied to the above path.
+This allows us to quickly add
-add the cluster-cloud, which we have arbitrarily called 'k8s-cloud':
+the cluster, which we have arbitrarily called 'k8s-cloud':

 ```bash
 juju add-k8s k8s-cloud
 ```

-Now confirm the successful addition of the cloud with the `clouds` command.
+Confirm the successful addition of the cloud with the `clouds` command.

 ### Add a model